 Here’s why we say you should “scatter books around the house.”

 I want you to watch this exciting speech by Sugata Mitra on TED.com that illustrates the extent to which kids can teach themselves.

 Through his “Hole in the Wall” project he conducted a series of experiments in 1999.
-He went to a slum in New Delhi, India and secured computers, hooked up to the Internet, into a wall so they could be used.
-And then he left.

 Every new mom knows that her baby understands more than he can say.
 You say to a baby, “milk!” and that baby brightens right up.
 Long before he can speak, he understands.